miztiik/security-automation-remediate-unintended-iam-access/README.md

 1. ## 🎯 Solution Overview

-    In this repo, I have included a cloudformation template that provisions the resources to setup a fully automatic IAM remedation engine.
+    In this repo, I have included a cloudformation template that provisions the resources to set-up a fully automatic IAM remedation engine.

     - **DENY-IAM-Policy**: A customer managed policy that denies iam permissions.
-        - Deny policy takes precedence over other policies<sup>[Ref#1](###references)</sup>
+        - Deny policy takes precedence over other policies<sup>[1][1]</sup>
     - **Lambda**:
         - *EXTREME REMEDIATION ACTION*: Quarantines the IAM user with `DENY-IAM` policy
             - As this is a demo, This automation will revoke IAM privileges for the user with the deny iam policy.
 You can modify this lambda to suit your needs